-It would be a mistake not to mention dynamic trailing stop-loss in Forex trading.
+It would be a mistake not to mention the dynamic trailing stop-loss in Forex trading.
 There are many types of trailing stops, and the easiest one to implement is the dynamic trailing stop.
-With it, the stop will be adjusted for every 1 pip the trade moves in the trader's favour.
-Consequently, referring to the example given above, if EUR/USD moves up to 1.3201 from the starting entry of 1.3200, the stop will be adjusted up to 1.3151.
+With it, the stop will be adjusted for every 1 pip that the trade moves in the trader's favour.
+Consequently, referring to the example given above, if the EUR/USD currency pair moves up to 1.3201 from the starting entry of 1.3200, the stop will be adjusted up to 1.3151.
 For traders that want the most control, stops can be moved manually by the trader as the position moves in their favour.
 For example, this may be quite useful for traders whose strategies concentrate on trends or fast moving markets, as price action plays a key part in their overall trading approach.
 Such traders must know how to set up a stop-loss in Forex.